 I put together 4-weeks of exercise plans in my Organize Yourself Skinny eBook and 30-day Workout Bundle.
 These exercise plans are designed for everyday people, like me and you, to do in the comfort of our own home.
 You can learn more about the Organize Yourself Skinny Bundle here.

-The takeaway point here is to wake up with a plan.
 Having your exercise routine in place beforehand will make all the difference by keeping you focused and following through!

 Give yourself a few minutes to wake up.

 In the past, I would wake up and immediately drag myself down to my basement to exercise.
 I was barely coherent and many times this caused my workouts to be mediocre at best.
 When I gave myself 10 minutes to wake up, I became more alert and ready to exercise.